These Fruity Pebbles Popsicles are made with Greek Yogurt and packed with bright colors for the perfect summertime treat.

 Luckily I had these Fruity Pebbles Popsicles in the freezer.
 Because I had bought a box of Fruity Pebbles for those delightful doughnuts I made and then was stuck with half a box and nothing to do.
 And we all know if I ate a Fruity Pebbles breakfast, my stomach would be grumbling about 10 minutes later.
 But they’re so pretty and I didn’t want to waste them, so I decided they’d look fun against some nice white Greek yogurt.

 Though these are made with a seriously sugary cereal, I’m claiming them to be quite healthy.
 Because they’re made with 0% Greek yogurt and a splash of 1% milk.
 You’re loading up on protein, calcium, and a little sugary goodness for good measure.
 Nobody can argue with that one.
 And if you have kids?
 They might love you a little bit extra on a day you give them a popsicle with Fruity Pebbles involved.
 Little will they know how much nutrition they’re actually getting.
 Muhahaha!

-3 ingredients; couldn’t be easier!
-These take about 7 minutes to make.
+This recipe has 3 ingredients; couldn’t be easier!
+The popsicles take about 7 minutes to make.
 The only annoying part is waiting for them to freeze.
 Which, by the way, if I had known the Zoku Quick Pop Maker freezes popsicles in 7 minutes ON YOUR COUNTER, I probably would have gone with that one.
 I do love me some instant gratification.
 But patience is a virtue and any time I make a frozen treat, I practice it.